 MPLS Networks and the Rise of SD-WAN

-Over the past several years, Multi-protocol Label Switching (MPLS) networking has provided companies with a flexible, stable and high-performing way to connect offices.
+For decades, Multi-protocol Label Switching (MPLS) networking has offered a flexible, stable and high-performing way for companies to connect offices.
 And the steady increase in Software-as-a-Service (SaaS) implementations has encouraged the push toward Software-Defined Wide Area Networking or SD-WAN.

 4 Main Characteristics of SD-WAN